-The Northern Manitoba Sector Council (NMSC) is a not-for-profit corporation representing the region’s major employers in the Mining, Forestry and Energy sectors.
+The Northern Manitoba Sector Council (NMSC) is a not-for-profit corporation representing the region’s major employers in the Mining, Forestry, Energy and Health sectors.
 It was developed in response to northern employers’ expressed interests and challenges in the recruitment, training and retention of northern and Aboriginal people for northern employment opportunities.

 The role of the NMSC, as an employer-led network, is to ensure that its Member’s needs are the starting point for future education and training initiatives.
 Aligning the development of northern human resources with employment opportunities, present and in future, is key to fostering sustainability.

 The Northern Manitoba Sector Council is governed by a Board of Directors, comprised of representatives from the member organizations:

 - Chair – Marju Hagborg (Tolko)

 - Vice Chair – Ryan Land (Vale)

 - Secretary Treasurer – Shelby Robb (Louisiana Pacific)